peekay11/website/docs/publish/index.md

 The easiest way to start with the right project structure is to use `flet create` command:

 ```
-flet create myapp
+flet create project-name
 ```

-where `myapp` is a target directory.
+where `project-name` is a target directory.

 ## How it works